-Apply scenic painting techniques to a set or stage floor Illustrate a variety of techniques used in preparing basic props Demonstrate the ability to use basic costuming skills Reproduce construction techniques using a range of workshop tools and produce components of a theatre set Work within a team Erect and install theatrical set elements in a theatre Employ safe practices in a working environment Module Content The module comprises of three separate sections of supervised practice-based learning, and a programme of class work, both theoretical and practical.
+- 3. Demonstrate the ability to use basic costuming skills - 4.
+Reproduce construction techniques using a range of workshop tools and produce components of a theatre set - 5.
+Work within a team - 6.
+Erect and install theatrical set elements in a theatre - 7.
+Employ safe practices in a working environment

+The module comprises of three separate sections of supervised practice-based learning, and a programme of class work, both theoretical and practical.
 Construction Workshop will introduce students to the variety of tools and techniques used to build a set as well as safe working practices.
 Stagecraft will develop the students' knowledge of set construction and teamwork by erecting the completed set onto a stage under the supervision of a professional tutor.
 Scenic Painting will introduce the students to techniques in scenic art and culminate with the painting of a full theatre set under the supervision of a professional tutor.
 Costume will instruct the students in the skills required to prepare and accessorize costumes for a theatre production including the methods employed in maintenance and quick change during the production run.
 Theatrical Properties will demonstrate basic techniques in prop making and prop sourcing.

-Teaching and Learning Format Skills-based classes, practice-based learning by working on the realisation of theatre productions.
-Module Assessment Components Continuous assessment of practice-based work in theatre production Indicative bibliography Blurton, John.
-Scenery: Draughting and Construction (A&C Black, 2001) Hoggett, Chris.
-Stage Crafts (A & C Black, 1997) Holt, Michael.
-Costume and Make-Up (Phaidon, 1993).
-Troubridge, Emma.
-Scenic Art & Construction- A Practical Guide (Crowood Press, 2003) Wilson, Andy.
-Making Stage Props (Crowood Press, 2003) Gillette, Arnold S. Gillette, Michael (Harpercollins 1981)
+Skills-based classes, practice-based learning by working on the realisation of theatre productions.

 Module Title Theatre Skills 2

-Module Code ТВС

-Module status Mandatory

-ECTS weighting 30